recursivezero/assignment/README.md

 - Edit and update document information.
 - Delete unnecessary or outdated document entries.
 - Offline functionality ensures data security and privacy.
+- the data also saved to backend in data.json file for future use.

 ## Usage